-Exercise skillful care of people in the midst of crises, but more broadly, through all stages of life; Relate effectively and authentially as a human to humans in the common concerns of life;

-Demonstrate appropriate self-care.
+Exercise skillful care of people in the midst of crises, but more broadly, through all stages of life; Relate effectively and authentially as a human to humans in the common concerns of life; Demonstrate appropriate self-care.

-Learning Outcomes
+Student Learning Outcomes

 The M.A.C.M. degree program provides a basic foundation of study in biblical and theological disciplines, while also preparing students for specialized ministry within and alongside the church (e.g., religious education, youth ministry, or children's ministry).
-The degree consists of a minimum of 60 hours and normally requires at least two years of full-time study to complete.
-The curriculum is competency-based and thus strives to enable students to achieve competency in six basic areas:
+The outcomes of this degree include: